-On the concert platform, David’s highlights include Messiah at Cadogan Hall (English Chamber Orchestra & Tenebrae); B Minor Mass at the Royal Festival Hall (London Mozart Players), at the Chipping Campden Festival (Academy of Ancient Music) and in Durham Cathedral; a European tour of Schumann's Manfred (Mahler Chamber Orchestra/Sir John Eliot Gardiner); Purcell's Ode Why are all the muses mute with the Nederlandse Bachvereniging & Robert King in Utrecht, De Doelen (Rotterdam) and Muziekgebouw aan’t IJ (Amsterdam); Messiah and Bach Ascension Oratorio (Doha Baroque Ensemble); Arvo Pärt’s Passio in St John’s Smith Square (Aurora Orchestra/Tenebrae); Johannes Passion (arias) with the Nottingham Bach Choir, and Evangelist with Collegium Musicum of London; Mendelssohn’s St Paul (Durham Cathedral); Bach Magnificat, Matthäus Passion (arias) and Messiah (Westminster Cathedral); Monteverdi Vespers at the Rheingau Festival (The King's Consort), with English Cornett and Sackbut Ensemble (Westminster Cathedral) and also Armonico Consort (UK tour); Schubert Mass in G with The Hanover Band (Arundel Cathedral); Handel Belshazzar and Haydn Creation (Southern Pro Musica & Barnes Music Festival); Handel's Samson at St John's Church, Waterloo; and the world premiere of Michael Finnissy’s Tom Fool’s Wooing at Milton Court Concert Hall with EXAUDI (recorded live on the Winter & Winter label).
+On the concert platform, David’s highlights include Messiah at Cadogan Hall (English Chamber Orchestra & Tenebrae) and in Hereford Cathedral; B Minor Mass at the Royal Festival Hall (London Mozart Players), at the Chipping Campden Festival (Academy of Ancient Music) and in Durham Cathedral; a European tour of Schumann's Manfred (Mahler Chamber Orchestra/Sir John Eliot Gardiner); Purcell's Ode Why are all the muses mute with the Nederlandse Bachvereniging & Robert King in Utrecht, De Doelen (Rotterdam) and Muziekgebouw aan’t IJ (Amsterdam); Messiah and Bach Ascension Oratorio with Doha Baroque Ensemble; Arvo Pärt’s Passio in St John’s Smith Square (Aurora Orchestra/Tenebrae); Johannes Passion (arias) with the Nottingham Bach Choir, and Evangelist with Collegium Musicum of London; Mendelssohn’s St Paul (Durham Cathedral); Bach Magnificat, Matthäus Passion (arias) and Messiah (Westminster Cathedral); Monteverdi Vespers at the Rheingau Festival (The King's Consort), with English Cornett and Sackbut Ensemble (Westminster Cathedral) and Armonico Consort (UK tour); Purcell & Blow Odes at The Holywell Room (Instruments of Time & Truth); Handel Belshazzar and Haydn Creation (Southern Pro Musica & Barnes Music Festival); and Handel's Samson at St John's Church, Waterloo;

 In contemporary music, David created the role of Mikhail in Russell Hepplewhite's award-winning opera Laika the Spacedog (English Touring Opera).
-He played Gérard in the European premiere of Philip Glass’ dance opera Les enfants terribles (Grimeborn Opera Festival), performed in the UK premiere of Pascal Dusapin's Passion (Music Theatre Wales/London Sinfonietta/EXAUDI), and gave the first performance of Peter Maxwell Davies' opera Kommilitonen (Royal Academy of Music).
-As a core member of the vocal ensemble EXAUDI, David has premiered works by Linda Caitlin-Smith (Principal Sound Festival/St John’s Smith Square), Amber Priestley (BBC Open Ear), James Weeks (Aldeburgh Festival), Geoff Hannan (EXPOSURE, Milton Court Concert Hall), Jürg Frey (Sampler Series/L'auditori, Barcelona), and Sivan Eldar (Royaumont Festival).
+He gave the world premiere of Michael Finnissy’s Tom Fool’s Wooing at Milton Court Concert Hall with EXAUDI, played Gérard in the European premiere of Philip Glass’ dance opera Les enfants terribles (Grimeborn Opera Festival/Arcola Theatre), performed in the UK premiere of Pascal Dusapin's Passion (Music Theatre Wales/London Sinfonietta/EXAUDI), and gave the first performance of Peter Maxwell Davies' opera Kommilitonen (Royal Academy of Music).
+In 2020 he performed Stockhausen's Sternklang with Birmingham Contemporary Music Group & Das Neue Ensemble in Hannover.
+As a core member of the vocal ensemble EXAUDI, David has premiered works by Linda Caitlin-Smith (Principal Sound Festival/St John’s Smith Square), Amber Priestley (BBC Open Ear), James Weeks (Aldeburgh Festival), Geoff Hannan (EXPOSURE/Milton Court Concert Hall), Jürg Frey (Sampler Series/L'auditori, Barcelona), Sivan Eldar (Royaumont Festival) and Sylvia Lim (Kölner Philharmonie).
 With the group he has recorded Cantates by Gerard Pesson with L'instant Donné and works by Christopher Fox, Uri Caine and Fabio Nieder, and has appeared in a variety of venues, including the Wigmore Hall, the Luxembourg Philharmonie, and the Centre Georges Pompidou.

-In recital, David has performed Britten folksongs, Canticle V and Alec Roth’s Romantic Residues at the Henry Wood Hall, and Britten’s A Birthday Hansel at the Salvi Harp Studio, both with the harpist Anne Denholm; Vierne’s Les Angélus and Wolf Spanisches Liederbuch in Westminster Cathedral; a programme of Purcell, Monteverdi and Schubert at the 180° festival in Sofia; and at the London English Song Festival.
+In recital, David has appeared at the Foundling Museum, at the London Handel Festival in a programme of Schütz & Handel, performed Britten folksongs, Canticle V and Alec Roth’s Romantic Residues at the Henry Wood Hall, and Britten’s A Birthday Hansel at the Salvi Harp Studio, both with the harpist Anne Denholm; Vierne’s Les Angélus and Wolf Spanisches Liederbuch in Westminster Cathedral; and a programme of Purcell, Monteverdi and Schubert at the 180° festival in Sofia;